-GROUND SIGN - Any sign, other than a pole sign, placed upon or supported by the ground, independent of any other structure.
+GROUND SIGN - Any sign, other than a pole sign, placed upon or supported by the ground, independent of any other structure, including a monument sign.

 POLE SIGN or FREESTANDING SIGN - A sign that is mounted on a freestanding pole or other supports, so that the bottom edge of the sign face is nine feet or more above grade.